MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

                 {
                     wil::unique_cotaskmem_string source;
                     CHECK_FAILURE(sender->get_Source(&source));
+                    // Permission management APIs are only used on the app's
+                    // permission management page.
                     if (source.get() != m_sampleUri)
                     {
                         return S_OK;
                     }
-                    // Gets the nondefault permission collection for each supported
+                    // Gather all the nondefault permissions and post them to the
+                    // app's permission management page.
+The permission management
+                    // page can present a list of custom permissions set for this
-                    // permission kind and and updates a custom permission management page. for (COREWEBVIEW2_PERMISSION_KIND kind : permissionKinds)
+                    // profile and let the end user modify them. for (COREWEBVIEW2_PERMISSION_KIND kind : permissionKinds)
                     {
                         CHECK_FAILURE(m_webViewProfile6->GetNonDefaultPermissionCollection(